rapid7/convection/docs/getting-started.md

 Now that we've got our security group, we need to set up an EC2 instance that will function as a NAT router.
 We'll be using one of [Amazon's pre-built NAT images][nat-instance] since we don't need anything custom.
-Open up the Amazon web console and search for AMIs with the string "amzn-ami-vpc-nat-pv" in their name.
-The most recent one, from March 2015, has ID ami-c02b04a8.
+Open up the Amazon web console and search for AMIs with the string "amzn-ami-vpc-nat-hvm" in their name.
+The most recent one, from September 2016, has ID ami-d2ee95c5.
+Note that the default instance type is m1.small, which doesn't work with hvm AMIs, so you'll need to choose a different instance type, such as t2.small.

 The [AWS::EC2::Instance][cf-ec2] resource handles creating our router instance from the given AMI.
 Since our router provides internet access,